 Einstein's Emigration to America (1932)

-In May of 1932, a viciously anti-Semetic illustrated brochure entitled Juden Sehen Dich An (“Jews are Watching You”) featured Einstein in its prologue alongside some sixty other prominant (alleged and actual) Jewish intellectuals (Robinson, 2019a p.
+In May of 1932, a viciously anti-Semetic illustrated brochure entitled Juden Sehen Dich An (“Jews are Watching You”) featured Einstein in its prologue alongside some sixty other prominent (alleged and actual) Jewish intellectuals (Robinson, 2019a p.
 225).
-Written by a close collaborator of Josef Goebbels, the author of the brochure included a photograph of Einstein featuring the caption:
+Written by a close collaborator of Joseph Goebbels, the author of the brochure included a photograph of Einstein featuring the caption: